 Melanomas are uncommon in Maori, Pacific Island and Asian New Zealanders.

 Signs, symptoms and diagnosis

 The first sign of a melanoma is a change in an existing mole or freckle, or the appearance of a new mole or freckle.
-The most common site for melanomas to occur in men is the back (approx 40%) and the most common site for melanomas to occur in women is the leg (approx 40%).
+The most common site for melanomas to occur in men is the back (approximately 40%) and the most common site for melanomas to occur in women is the leg (approximately 40%).

 If any changes or new moles or freckles are noticed, consult a doctor promptly.
 The doctor will examine the suspicious mole or freckle and look for any of the characteristic signs that may indicate that it is a melanoma.
 They will also examine the rest of the body for any other suspicious moles or freckles.
 When assessing a suspicious freckle or mole, doctors may use one or both of the following assessment criteria.

 A for Asymmetry - the mole is not symmetrical

 B for Border - the border of the mole or freckle is irregular

 D for Diameter - the mole is greater than 6mm in diameter

 E for Elevation or Evolving - there is a change in the height of the mole or it is enlarging or changing.